KaleLjl/Coursework-2-COMP0248/memory-bank/projectbrief.md

 # Project Brief: Table Detection from 3D Point Clouds

 ## Project Overview
-This project implements three different pipelines for detecting tables in 3D point clouds derived from RGBD images:
+This project implements a pipeline for detecting tables in 3D point clouds derived from RGBD images:

 1. **Pipeline A**: Convert a depth input to a point cloud, then use a classifier to determine if there's a table in the scene.

-2. **Pipeline B**: First estimate depth from a 2D RGB image, then use a classifier on the estimated depth map.
-3. **Pipeline C**: Convert a depth input to point cloud, then use a segmentation model to classify each point as table or background.
+*(Note: The scope has been reduced to focus solely on Pipeline A).*

 ## Dataset
 The project uses selected data from Sun 3D dataset, which includes: